-Young, riled & free: Vietnamese intellectual thought and experience in French expression, 1920-1950s
+Young, beguiling & free: Vietnamese intellectual thought and experience in French expression, 1920-1950s

 Michel Foucault wrote in his essay, “What is Enlightenment?”
-(1984) that it was not a set of values to be retained from this period, in the same way that modernity is not to be considered a period in time, rather The Enlightenment should be considered a change in attitude, a relationship with and a mode of thinking of contemporary reality.
+(1984) that it was not a set of values to be retained from this period, in the same way that modernity is not to be considered a period in time, but rather that the Enlightenment marked a change in attitude, a relationship with and a mode of thinking of contemporary reality.
 This relationship begins with /returns to the self, for the “Modern man,” citing Baudelaire as a quintessential example, “is not the man who goes off to discover himself, his secrets and his hidden truth; he is the man who tries to invent himself.
 This modernity does not ‘liberate man in his own being’; it compels him to face the task of producing himself.”

 My dissertation explores a period of francophone writing that escapes the contemporary categorization of Vietnamese francophone literature, namely because the texts that I have found compelling border between archival findings and literary expressions.
-I analyze works that detail the youth experience in nonfiction writing such Volontés d’existence (Cung Giũ Nguyên, 1954), journals like Cahiers de la jeunesse (1935-1942), and creative essays such as Sourires et Larmes de la jeunesse (Nguyễn Mạnh Tường, 1937).
+I analyze works that detail the intellectuals’ youth experience and their definitions of freedom in nonfiction writing such Volontés d’existence (Cung Giũ Nguyên, 1954), journals like Cahiers de la jeunesse (1935-1942), and creative essays such as Sourires et Larmes de la jeunesse (Nguyễn Mạnh Tường, 1937).

-Central to my dissertation is also the question of situating Vietnamese literature, including its francophone, anglophone, and Vietnamese ‘varieties’ in relation to a discipline or field.
+Central to my research more generally is also the question of situating Vietnamese literature, including its francophone, anglophone, and Vietnamese ‘varieties’ in relation to a discipline or field.
 How does it respond to post-colonial or colonial identifications, what is its role in understanding complex colonial relations beyond human interaction, where does it stand now in a curriculum?